Floriography can represent birthdays in each month of the year. Let’s have a look at Birth Month Flowers with Meanings!

-Sweet pea and daisy are the birth flowers for people born in April.
+Sweet peas and Daisies are the birth flowers for people born in April.
 Gift these both to babies and put a big, broad smile on their faces!

 5. May – Lily of the Valley and Hawthorn

-Hawthorn and Lily of the Valley are birth flowers for May.
-With the sweet fragrance and delicate blooms, both are favorites of many flower lovers.
+Hawthorn and Lily of the Valley are the Official Birth Month Flowers for May.
+With their sweet fragrance and delicate blooms, both are favorites of many flower lovers.

 6. June – Rose and Honeysuckle